Welcome to Western, New Transfer Students!

-If you were unable to attend Transitions Orientation for new transfer students, your next step is to watch our online transfer advising tutorial.
-This video will cover graduation requirements, Western policies, class planning, and registration.
-Advisors are also available to meet with you in person or by phone to answer questions and help you register for winter quarter classes.
+Advisors are also available to meet with you by phone or Zoom on a space available basis, after the final orientation date, to answer questions and help you prepare for your first quarter classes.
 To schedule an appointment with an advisor, call our front desk at 360-650-3850.

 - The Academic Advising Center (AAC) provides general advising to all students.
 The AAC can assist you with things like choosing a major, planning for graduation requirements, understanding your transfer credits, and much more!
 To set up an appointment with an advisor, call the AAC front desk at (360) 650-3850.

 - Student Outreach Services (SOS) is also available for general advising.
 Find out more about SOS through their website or by calling (360) 650-7443.

 - Many students have ideas of possible majors and careers while they are involved in Running Start.
 Now is the time to start connecting those ideas to possible majors at WWU.